[Hinews] [Physician's Column] By Lee Dong Youp, Champodonamu Hospital

-Photo: Dong Youp Lee, Champodonamu Hospital
+Photo: Lee Dong Youp, Champodonamu Hospital

-Photo: Dong Youp Lee, Champodonamu Hospital
+Photo: Lee Dong Youp, Champodonamu Hospital

 Not all cases require surgical intervention.
 Initial management often includes conservative measures like medication, physical therapy, or nerve block injections.
 If symptoms persist or deteriorate, MRI imaging is essential to determine whether surgery is necessary.